EddieAbbondanzio/eddieabbondanz.io/content/post/honda/how-to-build-a-b20-vtec-part-2/index.md

 ## Oil Pump

 Regarding oil pumps the OEM B20 oil pump is perfectly fine to use because the B20, OBD2 GSR, and Type-R all share the same oil pump.
-OEM part #: 15100-p72-a01
+OEM part #: 15100-P72-A01

 I only opted to replace my oil pump because my block had a bunch of metal bits in the bottom end and I was worried small debris may have made it past the oil pickup filter into the pump.
 OEM is always best but there's nothing wrong with an ACL oil pump too.

+Part #: ACL OPHD1194HP

 **Links**